By Wendy C. Brooks, DVM, DipABVP Educational Director, VeterinaryPartner.com | |

 Cyclosporine has some disadvantages that include:

-• Expense
+Expense

 Cyclosporine is expensive.
-Concurrent administration of ketaconazole, a medication normally used to treat fungal infection, has an added benefit of “potentiating” cyclosporine.
+Concurrent administration of ketaconazole, a medication normally used to treat fungal infection, has an added benefit of âpotentiatingâ cyclosporine.
 This means that less cyclosporine is needed to achieve the desired effect.
 As long as ketoconazole is well tolerated, a substantial financial savings can be realized.
 Additionally, if ketoconazole is used, it may become possible to dose the patient only once a day rather than twice.
-Approximately 30% of transplant patients will not be able to utilize this protocol due to the development of excessive cyclosporine levels or liver enzyme elevations from the ketoconazole.
+Approximately 30% of transplant patients will not be able to utilize this protocol due to the development of excessive cyclosporine levels or liver enzyme elevations from the ketoconazole.â¢Â Expenses for Monitoring

 Periodic blood level monitoring is needed to check that the right dosage is being used.
 For most drugs, “what you swallow is what your body gets.”
 For other drugs, there are individual variations in how the medication is absorbed, and cyclosporine is one.
-When two patients take the same amount of cyclosporine, they may not achieve the same serum levels; some individual fine-tuning is needed.
+When two patients take the same amount of cyclosporine, they may not achieve the same serum levels; some individual fine-tuning is needed.â¢Â Long-term use of cyclosporine increases the risk for the development of cancer, specifically lymphoma.
+At the University of Wisconsin Renal Transplant Center, a 14% incidence of malignant tumor development is reported for cats with post-transplant time (and thus cyclosporine use time) of greater than one year.

 In dogs, the chemotherapy agentazathioprine is also regularly used for its immuno-suppressive properties.
-It’s usually given every other day long term.
-Medication costs for dogs can vary from $ 150 per month to $ 2000 per month depending on the dog’s size.
+Itâs usually given every other day long term.
+Medication costs for dogs can vary from $ 150 per month to $ 2000 per month depending on the dogâs size.

 What are Potential Complications to the Recipient?